jake321southall/electric-field-near-mirror-plotter/README.md

 ![third equation](https://latex.codecogs.com/gif.latex?x_t%3Dx-ct%5C%2C%2C%5C%2C%5C%2Cx_%7B-t%7D%3Dx&plus;ct%5C%2C.)

 The above equation represents the electric field expectation value of a coherent state in the presence of a mirror, in a fully quantum setting.
 We found that the results reproduce the classical dynamics of a sinusoidal wave in the presense of the mirror and this project gives a nice visual representataion of this behaviour.
-To understand how this equation is derived, please see our [paper](https://www.tandfonline.com/doi/full/10.1080/09500340.2021.1936241).
+To understand how this equation is derived, please see our [paper](https://www.tandfonline.com/doi/full/10.1080/09500340.2021.1936241); it requires a good understanding of quantum optics!

-Features: If your project has multiple features, list them here.
-Don’t be afraid to brag if your project has unique features that make it stand out.
-You can even add screenshots and gifs to show off the features.
 ## Features
+The program in E_exp_plotter_final.py initializes time at *t=0* and increases by a value after each plot that is specified by the user in the script.
+The value of Omega can also be changed in the script.

 How to use: Here, you should write step-by-step instructions on how to install and use your project.
 Any software or package requirements should also be listed here.
 ## How to use

-Technologies: List all the technologies and/or frameworks you used and what purpose they serve in your project.
-## Technologies
+Packages used are matplotlib.pyplot and numpy.
+I used spyder to run my python code.